mjjstockman/ecomm/README.md

 <img src="static/images/readme/wireframes/home-large-wireframe.png"  alt="Black and white wireframe of home page on a large device">

 ## Menu Page: small, site owner
+When a site owner is logged in the menu page has additional "Edit" and "Delete" buttons for each product.
 <img src="static/images/readme/wireframes/menu-small-owner-wireframe.png"  alt="Black and white wireframe of menu page as site owner on a small device">

 ## Menu Page: large, site owner